 Community radio broadcasting stations are regulated, promoted and supported by a number of agencies and organizations.
 Here is a list of those who are of particular significance to the operation of FM107.5:

 The Community Broadcasting Association of Australia (CBAA) represents the community broadcasting industry at meetings with government.
 The CBAA’s Codes of Practice provide a basis for the operation of community radio stations.
-In particular, the CBAA operates the Community Radio Network (CRN) which provides stations with additional free-to-air programs.

 The Community Broadcasting Foundation Ltd pro-actively supports community broadcasting stations with advice and supplementary funding for the purchase and operation of station equipment and infrastructure.